BrightcoveConsultingReusableComponents/Cast-Player-Sample/Receiver/README.md

   this.receiverManager_.onSystemVolumeChanged = this.onSystemVolumeChanged_.bind(this);
   ...
 ```
-<b>Now, it's time to set the actual binding of events with mediaManager.
-This is basically what makes all the definitions work and the media actually plays.</b>
+* Now, it's time to set the actual binding of events with mediaManager.
+This is basically what makes all the definitions work and the media actually plays.
 ```javascript
 /**
    * The remote media object.